ycandau/regexplore/README.md

 ## Features

-The App includes the following features:
+The app includes the following features:

 - Syntax highlighting helps parsing the regex.
 - Operand ranges are shown on hover.

 ![Regex string](./docs/regex.png)

-- Additional information on each token is shown on hover in a separate box.
+- Additional information about each token is shown on hover in a separate box.

 ![Info box](./docs/info.png)